mlapps/lightning-getting-started-docs/README.md

 If you inspect the `./node_modules` you will see the folders `wpe-lightning` which holds the source of Lightning and `wpe-lightning-sdk` which is our SDK.

-Afters installing our dependecies we can create a new file in the root of our folder called: `settings.json` which hold app and platform specifc settings.
+After installing our dependecies we can create a new file in the root of our folder called: `settings.json` which holds app and platform specifc settings.

 ```